Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 Favourite Godard.
-Hi-key colour, amour fou, the fun of it all.
+Hi-key colour, amour fou, the play in it.

 The entire world could love this.
 Universal storytelling at its best.
-Recently rewatched it in an audience of children who were in hysterics.
+Recently rewatched it with an audience of children in absolute hysterics.

 Remains as the highwater mark for existential horror.
 The need to know.